 Since geothermal seawater is cloudy and saturated with minerals, underwater visibility is non-existent and thus goggles are of no use.

 You are more than welcome to wear a t-shirt and shorts over your swimsuit.
-Likewise, swimwear can be rented for ISK 800, while bathrobes and slippers can be rented for ISK 1500 each.
+Likewise, swimwear can be rented for ISK 800, while bathrobes can be rented for ISK 1500.

 You don’t need to know how to swim to visit the Blue Lagoon.
 There are many areas where the water is shallow enough that it doesn’t pose a danger to non-swimmers.
 At the edges of the lagoon, the depth less than 0.8m/2.6ft—perfect for lounging and relaxing.
 The further into the water you go, the deeper it gets.
 Its greatest depth is 1.4m/4.7ft.